 Everton vs Leicester City betting tips

-This article covers Everton versus Leicester City betting tips and predictions ahead of Wednesday night’s Carabao Cup quarter-final.
+This article covers Everton vs Leicester City betting tips and predictions.

 Also included is a thorough Everton vs Leicester City betting preview.

 Note: All odds mentioned in this article are correct at the time of publishing and are subject to change.

 Everton vs Leicester City: Match details

 Date: January 27, 2021

 Kick-off time: 8:15 pm, January 27, 2021 (UK time)

 This should prove a close-run affair at Goodison Park.
 Both Everton and Leicester City have aspirations to crack the top four, or at the very least, secure Europa League next season.

 Everton did the double over the Foxes last season, and edge their opponents in their last six meetings overall (3-2-1).
 The absence of Jamie Vardy could also prove decisive.